Rudy Lai

 Costs

-Old Dominion University developed MonarchMind, an AI chatbot platform designed to assist faculty and staff by providing answers, automating administrative queries, and enhancing daily operations on campus.
+Old Dominion University developed MonarchMind, an enterprise chatbot platform to assist faculty and staff with information retrieval, administrative tasks, and enhancing operational productivity on campus.
 [1][2][3]

 2024